-Hart Community Primary School Restorative Conversations Name of Child: Date: 12/1/22 Adult Conducting Conversation: Mrs Smith "I didn't want to do the work, so I started to mess around to make my friends laugh."
-"I was bored." who has been affected?
-Me - I missed lessans.
-My friends - their lessans were disrupted.
+Hart Community Primary School Restorative Conversations Name of Child: Joe Blogs.
+Date: 12/1/22 Adult Conducting Conversation: Mrs Smith What happened?
+"I didn't want to do the work, so I started to mess around to make my friends laugh."
+Why did it happen?
+"I was bored."
+Who has been affected?
+Me - I ruissed lessans.
+My friends - their lessans were disrrupted.
 Miss - I was disrespectful.
 How did it make them feel?
 Upset.
-O isappointed.
-30 Name of Child: Date: Adult Conducting "I did work, s araund t why did it happen?
-"I Was who has been affected?
-ML - I Miss - their losss Miss - I M How did it make them feel?
-Mpset.
-Angy.

-Call recorded on CPOMs: (After escalation) \$ Telephone call home: (After escalation) Yes • Conversation following: Time Out Escalation Es
+Disappointed.
+How could we put things rights Apologise.
+Not be disruptive any none.
+Conversation following: Telephone call home: Call recorded on CPOMs: (After escalation) (After escalation) Ses Yes Y -- -- --- --- --- --